DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

 # ES-DE Frontend (development version) - Themes

-**Note:** This document is only relevant for the current ES-DE development version, if you would like to see the documentation for the latest stable release, refer to [THEMES.md](THEMES.md) instead.
+This document is only relevant for the current ES-DE development version, if you would like to see the documentation for the latest stable release, refer to [THEMES.md](THEMES.md) instead.

 If creating themes for ES-DE, please add `-es-de` to the repository/directory name to clearly indicate that it's a theme for this frontend.
 Two examples would be `linear-es-de` and `modern-es-de`.
 The actual theme name as defined using the `themeName` tag in capabilities.xml does of course not need to include the `-es-de` extension as that's the actual theme name that will be displayed when selecting themes from the _UI Settings_ menu.
 For example linear-es-de will be listed simply as _Linear_ in this menu.